StirlingLabs/BigBuffers/docs/source/DifferencesFromFlat.md

 - `rpc_provider` causes the generation of an RPC client and RPC server stub utilizing one or more providers. e.g. `(rpc_provider: "nng")`
   - `nng`: nanomsg Next Generation
-  - `grpc`: Google's gRPC Remote Procedure Call
+  - `grpc`: Google's gRPC Remote Procedure Call (planned)

-- `rpc_grpc` causes the generation of an RPC client and RPC server stub utilizing gRPC.

-Planned new attributes:
+Planned new attributes (not yet implemented):
 - `nv` is an incompatible extension that marks a field as being inline and implied; it will be absent from the vtable but present in the table in it's sorted order before any